peon-pasado/judge-submitter/README.md

 # judge-submitter
-a submitter to online judges
+a submitter to online judges (only codeforces)

 ### install: